Dev123047/crystal_soteria/README.md

 Purpose(s):

+This project can be used for many purposes.
+I intended it for first and foremost 2 :

+1) Linux-on-the go : This project can be very useful in simulating the very basic commands (until now) of Linux and using it on-the-go (without the need of downloading anything).
+Thus it may help in tinkering the interest for the same.

-This project can be freely used for CTF's or Online Puzzles.
-It can certainly also be used as a unique interface for CTFs and web based riddles.
+2) For CTF's or Online Puzzles : It can certainly also be used as a unique interface for CTFs and web based riddles.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------